ODEX-TOS/dotfiles/README.md

 ## to be included

-- vim and vimrc
-- explination for installing zsh plugins
+- explanation for installing zsh plugins
 - fix oh-my-zsh submodule
+- vim directory